Call Recording overview

 But also, you can use Call Recording to record complex PSTN or VoIP inbound and outbound calling workflows managed by Call Automation.
 Regardless of how you established the call, Call Recording allows you to produce mixed or unmixed media files that are stored for 48 hours on a built-in temporary storage.
 You can retrieve the files and take them to the long-term storage solution of your choice.
 Call Recording supports all Azure Communication Services data regions.

-Diagram showing call recording architecture using calling client sdk.
+Diagram showing call recording architecture.

 Call Recording that supports your business needs